 - View the job list: Click this button to enter the job list of a single execution plan to view the execution condition of each job.

-Job execution ID: A corresponding ID will be created each time a job is executed, and this ID is different from the job ID.
+Job execution ID: A corresponding ID will be created after a job is executed, and this ID is different from the job ID.
 The job execution ID is the unique record identifier to view the logs on OSS.

 Job name: The name of the job.